marcopennekamp/lore/vm/poem.md

     - Tuple:
       - **Elements** (Value*)
       - The element count is given by *Type*.
+    - Symbol:
+      - *Type* already carries the name of the symbol value.
     - TODO (vm): Describe value encodings for more value kinds.

 ### Strings